isnehamdr/ColthingStore-FullStack/README.md

-# ClothingStore Full Stack
+# ClothingStore

-ClothingStore Full Stack is a Laravel 12 + React/Inertia ecommerce application for browsing clothing products, managing orders, and running an admin dashboard.
+ClothingStore  is a Laravel 12 + React/Inertia ecommerce application for browsing clothing products, managing orders, and running an admin dashboard.
 The project includes customer shopping flows, authentication, Google sign-in, order confirmation email support, and a Google Analytics reporting page.

 ## Features